 for a red-dot-optic mounted on that rail will block the view of the rear iron sight.
 On such a gun, a red-dot optic with

-a skeletonized riser - such as the Vortex Crossfire - will allow the user to lower his head slightly, to a more
+a skeletonized riser - such as the Vortex Crossfire or the SIG Sauer Romeo - will allow the user to lower his head slightly,

 - Pistols designed to accept red-dot optics for service or defensive use are relatively new to the market.
 These generally

 place the optic forward of the rear sight, if only because the rear iron sight is normally mounted at the rear of the